gabeclasson/Auto-CCM/README.md

 ### Version 3.0
 January 16, 2025
 * Added a formatting menu to allow users to customize font, color, etc. This can be disabled in the options menu.
-* Allowed users to use tab and shift+tab to navigate through Try-Its.
+* Allowed users to use Tab and Shift+Tab to navigate through Try-Its.
 * Updated the 'Smart closing warnings' customization, which allows users to suppress warnings when all work has been saved.
 This customization is on by default.
 * Added customizations to allow users to completely suppress all warnings when closing Try-Its, or when saving with Ctrl+S.
 * Complied with new Chrome Extension Store requirements, updating to Manifest v3.